Wednesday, April 3, 2013

 With that prelude follow the run.

-Wheezy from it's very alpha and beta phases put so many of us Debian lovers into suspicion.
-Whether it'll default to XFCE or Gnome.
-Why it jumped into that gnome 3 mess.
-And if it'll stick to the proclaimed "2-years - one release" schedule.
+Wheezy from it's very alpha and beta phases put so many Debian lovers into suspicion.
+Whether it'll default to XFCE or Gnome; why it jumped into that gnome 3 mess; and if it'll stick to the proclaimed "2-years - one release" schedule.
 With the release of RC1 it certainly proved that it sticks to the schedule.
-Also proved that gnome3 is not that much of a holly mess the jerks make it out to be.
+Also confirmed that gnome3 is not that much of a holly mess the jerks make it out to be.
 Little obsolete as per Fedora and Ubuntu standards, but the latest Debian is very modern and polished.

 Installation